A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: Introduction

-The structure of this paper is as follows: In section~\ref{sec:model}, we delineate the model framework, detailing the field content, symmetry assignments, and the resultant mass matrices.
-Section~\ref{sec:pheno} is devoted to the phenomenological analysis, where we compute the neutrino mass spectrum and mixing parameters, and investigate the freeze-in production mechanisms for DM, including both decay and scattering processes.
-Numerical results are presented to demonstrate the viability of the model in aligning with current experimental observations.
-Finally, section~\ref{sec:conclusions} summarizes our findings and outlines potential avenues for future research.
-A supplemental details of a perturbative diagonalization of the heavy sector mass matrix are presented in the appendix~\ref{app:srpertblock}.
+The structure of this paper is organized as follows.
+Section~\ref{sec:model} presents our theoretical framework, including field content, symmetry assignments, and the resulting mass matrices.
+Section~\ref{sec:pheno} contains our phenomenological analysis of both neutrino oscillations and DM production mechanisms.
+Section~\ref{sec:conclusions} summarizes our results and outlines future research directions.
+The technical details of the perturbative diagonalization of the heavy sector mass matrix are presented in the Appendix~\ref{app:srpertblock}.